The Leonids Peak Early!

 It has been known for some time that these dust particles are left behind by Comet Temple-Tuttle which returns every 33 years.
 During these passages, the "dirty-snowball" nucleus of the Comet is heated by the Sun and consequently loses much gas and dust.
-The dust particles move on in orbits around the Sun that are near, but not identical with, that of the Comet.
-The Earth's orbit crosses that of the dust particles around November 15-17.
-It is during this time that particularly many meteors may be observed.
+The dust particles move on in orbits around the Sun that are similar, but not identical, to that of the Comet.
+The Earth's orbit crosses that of the dust particles around 15–17 November.
+It is during this time that a particularly large number of meteors may be observed.

 The dust particles move in parallel orbits and are referred to as the Leonid Stream.
 It thus appears to an observer that the related meteors all come from about the same direction, that is the same point in the sky.
 For this particular meteor stream, the point (the radiant) is located in the northern constellation of Leo (The Lion), hereby given the name to these meteors - the "Leonids".
 About 10–12 other important meteor streams are known with related meteor showers at different times of the year.